Quick Reference

 The contact answered the call but the call ended before the agent could disposition it — either the contact hung up immediately or the call dropped before completion.
 Distinct from agent-controlled dispositions.

-When This Status Is Used
+When This Status Is Set

 Impact on List Management